Is bankruptcy right for me?

-Often debt that was manageable becomes unmanageable after the loss of a job.
+Often debt becomes unmanageable after a job loss.
 Even if you find a new job you may have fallen behind on your bills while you were searching.
-It may be that your income is now lower than it was before and you simply can’t keep up with your debt obligations.
-Many individuals face difficulty with debt after a medical emergency and the lost pay and high medical bills that go along with such an event.
+It may be that your income is lower than it once was and you simply can’t keep up.
+Many face difficulties after a medical emergency with the lost pay and high medical bills that come afterwards.
 Some face financial stress as their family situation changes, either through separation or divorce.
 Perhaps it is a business failure that leads to overwhelming obligations.
-For many, debt simply accumulates over time, but finally grows to the point that it is no longer manageable.
+For many, debt simply grows until it is no longer manageable.

 Some signs that your debt has become unmanageable may include:

 While some see bankruptcy as a bad thing, the founding fathers of the United States had a different idea.
-The authors of the United States Constitution gave Congress the power to create a uniform set of bankruptcy laws.
+The authors of the Unites States Constitution gave Congress the power to create a uniform set of bankruptcy laws.
 Over time these bankruptcy laws have encouraged commerce, entrepreneurial enterprise, and have helped lead to the overall prosperity of the United States of America.
-We can see this age old ideal of routine debt forgiveness going back to Biblical times.
+We can see that this age old ideal of routine debt forgiveness goes back to Biblical times.
 Leviticus 25:39, Deuteronomy 15:1-2.

 Making a decision